Photo of Menlo Park’s Sequoia Belle Haven Senior Housing courtesy of MidPen Housing’s Housing Element Best Practices

-The City of Menlo Park will be hosting a virtual community meeting to talk about housing this Saturday, February 12th, from 10am-noon.
-Details are available here, and you can add a reminder to your calendar!
+The City of Menlo Park will host a virtual community meeting to talk about housing this Saturday, February 12 from 10am until noon.
+Details are available here (add a reminder to your calendar).

-We hope that this community meeting will be a great chance to hear updates about, and provide feedback on, the City’s progress on the Housing Element.
-The Housing Element is the process by which the City plans for housing growth for the next several years.
-(For background on the Housing Element process, see our earlier blog post!)
+This community meeting will be an opportunity to hear updates about and provide feedback on the City’s progress on the Housing Element, a process by which cities plan for housing growth for the next decade.
+(For background on the Housing Element process, see our earlier blog post.)

 As the City thinks about its goals and what its housing policies should accomplish, it’s powerful to share your own story and thoughts about why housing security is so important.
-Stable, reasonably-priced housing that is available equitably to all is crucial for maintaining a complete community.
-Whether you rent, own, or stay in another setup, whether you live in Menlo Park today or participate in the community in another way, you’re part of the community, and your thoughts matter.
+Stable, reasonably-priced housing available equitably to all is crucial for maintaining a complete community.
+Whether you rent, own, or live in another setup in Menlo Park today or you participate in the community in another way, you’re part of the community, and your thoughts matter.

 Your advocacy is key this Saturday and in the future as the City plans for what Menlo Park looks like in the years ahead.
-Based on the City’s meeting description, the following topics could be discussed at February 12th’s meeting.
-The topics might sound technical at first, but the principles behind them are simple, and they have the power to shape a lot that impacts our daily lives!
+Based on the City’s meeting description, the following topics could be discussed on February 12.
+They may sound technical at first, but the principles behind them are simple, and they have the power to shape a lot that impacts our daily lives!
 We’ll explain below:

 Land use policies include zoning that dictates what can be built (homes, retail, offices) and where, and limits on height or density.
-Zoning can differ from property to property throughout the city.
-For example, some of the new development along the Bayfront is currently taller/more dense than what can be built Downtown.
-The City shapes what can be built on various sites through zoning; here are a few land use policies the City can use to dial development up or down:
+Zoning can differ from property to property throughout the city For example, some of the new development along the Bayfront is currently taller/more dense than what can be built downtown.
+The city shapes what can be built on various sites through zoning; here are a few land use policies they can use to dial development up or down:

 …sometimes referred to as “du/ac” limits for “Dwelling Units per Acre”.